On the subregular $J$-rings of Coxeter systems: The subregular -ring

-For future use, let us formulate the notion of an isomorphism of based rings.
-Naturally, we define it to be a ring isomorphism that respects all the additional defining structures of a based ring.
+Let us formulate the notion of an isomorphism of based rings.
+Naturally, we define it to be a ring isomorphism that respects all the additional structures of a based ring.